 1. There are a small number of people on board

-Unlike river cruises, which can have up to 200 passengers onboard, a barge usually has less than 15.
+Unlike river cruises, which can have up to 200 passengers on board, a barge usually has less than 15.
 The European Waterways barges are for a maximum of 12 passengers, depending on the type of the barge.
 Some barges have just two or three cabins, for a maximum of only six passengers.
-This means that not only are you travelling with a lot less people than on the river, but you are also in an intimate environment.
+This means that not only are you traveling with a lot fewer people than on the river, but you are also in an intimate environment.

 Barges sell by cabin, meaning you’ll be with others, but such a small ship allows you and your family or friends to charter the boat and travel in style together.
 In fact, many people choose to charter the boat for a family or group of friends.
 And in the small spaces of a barge, getting along with your travel companions is key.

 Barge cruises in France also offer a relaxing atmosphere.
 Although the service on board is five-star, the atmosphere is casual, and there’s often no dress code.
 You’ll feel right at home, and that’s the goal.